 The flowers have finally opened on my Rosary Plant (crassula rupestris).
 Woo hooo!
 I’m excited because not all of my plants bloom every year.
 This little guy is in a 3 inch pot and it is his second year.
 I am completely enchanted by these cute little succulent plants.
 I’ve got them filling in pots Read More…

-Plant Profile: Italian Cypress (Cupressus Sempervirens) For Tall Screens In Dry California Gardens
+Plant Profile: Italian Cypress (Cupressus Sempervirens) For Tall Screens In Dry Gardens

-Italian cypress is a familiar staple in the city, the deep, bluish green trees growing along border lines as tall screens.
+Italian cypress is a familiar dry garden staple, the deep, bluish green trees growing along border lines as tall screens.
 They grow up to 60 feet high on single trunks with a thin, round shape.
 Plants are generally 1-2 feet wide but mature plants can be much wider.
-All cypresses prefer full sun, but Read More…
+All cypresses prefer full sun, but will Read More…

 Wednesday Plant Profile: Optuna Cactus and How to Eat Prickly Pears